logo1

 New Feature Effort Mapping

-During the Jobs-to-be-Done workshop, we conducted an idea generation exercise and then mapped the best ideas onto an effort-impact matrix.
+During the Jobs-to-be-Done workshop I hosted, I conducted an idea generation exercise and then mapped the best ideas onto an effort-impact matrix.
 This helped me identify solutions that could be implemented without requiring significant resources from our development team, while still having a strong impact on Buz.
 The next step was to gather evidence of user need for these features as part of a potential UI redesign.

 effortDiagram2